liana-p/narrat-bitsy/README.md

 - Some script tags with the engine
 - A script type containing the game's data

-To make a narrat game work with Bitsy, the best way is to take the `index.html` file in this demo and simply replace the bitsy game data as desired.
+To make a narrat game work with Bitsy, the best way is to take the `index.html` file in the [demo](https://github.com/liana-pigeot/narrat-bitsy/tree/main/demo) and simply replace the bitsy game data as desired.
 Bitsy hacks can also be added to the HTML file.

 To set up an existing narrat game to work with Bitsy or if starting from scratch:

 1. Copy paste the necessary bitsy script tags in the `<head>` tag of the `index.html` file of the game.
 Those script tags can be found in the bitsy game download html file, or copy pasted from the example index.html provided in this repo.
-2. Add the narrat bitsy hack to the `index.html` file (this hack can be found in the demo `index.html` in this repo.
+2. Add the narrat bitsy hack to the `index.html` file (this hack can be found in the [demo](https://github.com/liana-pigeot/narrat-bitsy/tree/main/demo) `index.html` in this repo.
 It is the last script tag in the file, after the font.
 3. Add the script tag with the bitsy game data for the desired bitsy game that should run.
 The game data is the only part of the `index.html` code that needs to be modified when updating the bitsy game.

 ## Using in narrat